In France, fer instance:

 When conversation has hopelessly wandered and you want to bring things back ‘round again, you can say Revenons à nos moutons.

 The exact translation is (according to Mirriam Webster) let us return to our sheep.
 The meaning?
 Let's get back on topic.
 K. Works for me.
 Also too, I really like sheepies!

 Can’t easily decide between two things?
-You’re not on the fence.
-Nope.
+You’re on the fenc?
 Avoir le cul entre deux chaises.
 You have your ass between two chairs.
 Ouchie!

 And, you don’t push up daisies in Lyon when you’re six feet under.
 Nope, you manger les pissenlits par la racine – eat the dandelions by the root.
 Now I have some strange painting ideas.
 Cool!

 My absolute favoritest Italian expression is in bocca al lupo – (we go) into the wolf’s mouth.
 This should always be followed by crepi il lupo – may the wolf die.
 My friends Cindy and Giovanni say this to me whenever I go in for big surgery.
 It means good luck (with oomph).